 1 min read

-If you’d like to get a better handle on the kinds of negative thoughts that you tend to default to, then take our test, which draws upon questions from the Automatic Thoughts Questionnaire.
+If you’d like to get a better handle on the kinds of negative thoughts that you tend to default to, then take our negative thinking test, which draws upon questions from the Automatic Thoughts Questionnaire.

 After you take the test, read below for more on automatic negative thoughts.

 Taking the time to identify your negative thoughts and learn to capture them in the moment is definitely worth the effort.

 -Dr. Jason Holland, Lifespark